Featured

 Resource

-The Active Threat for Schools Toolkit provides resources to assist districts when creating an Active Threat for Schools Annex to their multi-hazard emergency operations plan.
-This annex ensures policies and procedures are in place to protect students, faculty, and staff from an active threat incident.
-The toolkit includes evaluation criteria, templates for the annex and recommended appendices, examples, an Active Threat for Schools Annex online course, and additional resources.
-Access the Active Threat for Schools Toolkit.
+The Reunification for Schools Toolkit provides resources to assist districts when creating a Reunification for Schools Annex to their multi-hazard emergency operations plan.
+The Reunification for Schools Annex supports districts in establishing a safe, secure, and coordinated process for reunification following an emergency incident or disaster.
+The toolkit includes evaluation criteria checklists, annex templates, examples, additional resources, and a Reunification for Schools Annex online course.
+Access the Reunification for Schools Toolkit.

 School Safety and Security Committee Guidelines